Akebia Therapeutics Inc. (AKBA) upgraded Issued by Wall Street Gurus

 Sponsored

-AKBA currently public float of 181.19M and currently shorts hold a 2.57% ratio of that float.
-Today, the average trading volume of AKBA was 1.72M shares.
+The average price from analysts is $1.63, which is $0.95 above the current price.
+AKBA currently public float of 181.19M and currently shorts hold a 2.55% ratio of that float.
+Today, the average trading volume of AKBA was 1.73M shares.

 AKBA’s Market Performance